Y2Z/Liquid/README.md

 Liquid is a tool that turns web pages into desktop applications.

+## How it works

-It’s capable of making websites appear and behave more like native OS applications: isolated, customizable, and running as separate system processes.
+Liquid is capable of making websites appear and behave more like native OS applications: isolated, customizable, and running as separate system processes.

 You’ll be able to:
  - encapsulate websites the way virtual machines and Docker do it for operating systems
  - safely and securely utilize different browsing identities
  - remain safe from being tracked by third-party websites
  - make sure you stay within specific domain range

+What gets stored (if allowed): cookies.

 ## Comparison table